 The Funds are therefore not subject to the additional disclosure requirements for financial products referred to in Article 8 or Article 9 of the SFDR.
-For the same reason the Funds are not subject to the requirements of the Framework Regulation.
-The investments underlying these financial products do not take into account the EU criteria for environmentally sustainable economic activities.

 Responsible investing policy statement

 The Investment Manager has implemented a responsible investing policy which it follows in its management of the Funds.
 Under this policy, the Investment Manager has integrated consideration of ESG issues into its investment processes (including in respect of the Funds and strategies where investments promote positive environmental, social and governance outcomes and/or seek to mitigate the negative impact of those investments on environmental, social and governance factors).